Ember Co-ownership Vacation Homes

 The question is not really whether St. George is the closest option.
 It is whether it gives you the kind of trip you actually want.

-Why People Choose St. George for a Zion Trip
+Why Families and Groups Choose St. George for Zion Trips

-The biggest reason people choose St. George is that it gives them more flexibility.
+The biggest reason people choose St. George is flexibility.

 Instead of building the entire trip around the park entrance, parking, and one very concentrated tourist zone, they get a broader home base.
-That usually means more restaurants, more grocery options, more room to spread out, and more ways to shape the trip around what the whole group wants.
+That usually means more room, more dining options, more grocery access, and more ways to shape the trip around what the whole group wants.

-That is where St. George usually starts to win.
+That is where St. George starts to make a lot more sense.

 Zion Days Are Big Days